 Purity of AAV preparations is assayed by comparing the relative stoichiometric ratios of the viral capsid proteins VP1, VP2 and VP3.
 Samples of viral preparations are subjected to polyacrylamide gel electrophoresis (PAGE) followed by silver staining and the molecular weight and relative intensity of the viral capsid proteins are analyzed.
 The abundance of viral capsid proteins as a fraction of total protein present in the sample is also determined and used to determine purity of the AAV preparation.

 Whenever possible, viruses are tested in vitro for reporter gene expression to validate transduction.
-Fluorescence microscope images showing reporter gene expression are posted on the material page for each viral catalog item for which this validation was performed.

 A note about MTAs and virus associated DNA that is required with viral service: